Faith, Prayer, and Healing

 by Elizabeth A. Peterson, MFA

-A study conducted in California on the effects of prayer found that patients with advanced AIDS who received prayer survived in greater numbers, got sick less often, and recovered faster than those who did not receive prayer.
+A study conducted in California on the effects of prayer found that patients with advanced AIDS who were prayed for survived in greater numbers, got sick less often, and recovered faster than those who did not receive prayer.
 Researchers have also studied the role of distant healing, which includes prayer and spiritual healing, in people with AIDS.
 One study involving 156 patients did not find any benefit.
 Another small study found some benefit with patients' overall mood who received distant prayer, but found no clinical difference in the outcomes of any patients.
+The participants in these studies were aware if they were or were not being prayed for.

 One study looked at the effects of prayer on patients admitted to a cardiac care unit .
 This study found that patients receiving prayer had fewer side effects from these procedures than people not prayed for.
-In contrast, two other large studies, published in the American Heart Journal, found that being prayed for did not affect the number of complications people had after undergoing coronary artery bypass grafting or cornonary balloon angioplasty.
+In contrast, 2 other large studies, found that being prayed for did not affect the number of complications people had after undergoing coronary artery bypass grafting or coronary balloon angioplasty.
 In one study, the patients who knew that they were being prayed for actually had more complications.
 However, there were patients who refused treatment which may have affected the rate of complications.
+The participants in these studies were aware if they were or were not being prayed for.

 Many studies have failed to prove the effects of prayer.
-One such trial from researchers at the Mayo Clinic followed 799 patients for six months after discharge from the hospital coronary care unit.
+One such trial from researchers at the Mayo Clinic followed 799 patients for 6 months after discharge from the hospital coronary care unit.
 This trial found no significant effect of prayer on the medical outcomes.
+The participants in these studies were aware if they were or were not being prayed for.

 Some studies were also conducted on psychiatric patients.
-In Australia, a triple-blind study using intercessory prayer was conducted on children with psychiatric conditions.
+In Australia, a triple-blind study using intercessory prayer was conducted on children with psychiatric conditions, meaning the study participants, family members, and doctors were not aware that others were praying for them.
 There was no additional benefit found in the children who had people pray for them compared to those who had normal treatment.

 Addressing Spiritual Concerns TOP